ARL/SAA Mosaic Program

 - Mentoring from an archives professional or special collections librarian, ideally at the host institution for the internship—the mentoring component will build on SAA’s current program to effectively match protégés with mentors.

 - Student membership in SAA

-- Support for travel to and attendance at the annual SAA Mosaic Leadership Symposium and SAA Annual Meeting during the participant’s scholarship year—the symposium, held in conjunction with the Annual Meeting, will bring together the program participants and active professionals in archival science and special collections librarianship.
-The primary goal of the one-and-a-half-day symposium is to introduce attendees to macro-level issues facing the archives and special collections profession—particularly in the context of research intensive institutions—and provide training to develop job search and interview skills.
+- Support for travel to and attendance at the annual ARL/SAA Mosaic Leadership Forum and SAA Annual Meeting during the participant’s scholarship year—the symposium, held in conjunction with the Annual Meeting, brings together the program participants and active professionals in archival science and special collections librarianship.
+The primary goal of the forum is to introduce attendees to macro-level issues facing the archives and special collections profession—particularly in the context of research intensive institutions—and provide training to develop job search and interview skills.

 To be eligible to participate in the ARL/SAA Mosaic Program, you must:

 - Identify with a racial/ethnic minority group as described by the US Census Bureau or Statistics Canada